 Before creating your method statement, you must identify the hazards associated with your project’s tasks.
 This can be accomplished by doing a risk assessment.
 Document anything that could cause bodily harm, adverse health impacts, or pose a threat to others on the premises.
 Evaluate existing safeguards to determine if they adequately decrease risks to an acceptable level.
 Identify any extra measures required to reduce the possibility of harm further.

-2. Provide relevant company information and List hazards safety responses
+Step 2: Provide relevant company information and list hazards safety responses

 Consider including all pertinent firm and employment information in your method statement’s heading.
 Additionally, describe any PPE, environmental, and quality control measures at the beginning of your method statement.
 List the steps team members can take to mitigate risks and ensure the safe execution of tasks.
 If the project involves additional actions from team members, such as waste disposal, hazard removal, or site cleanup, make sure to include those as well.